ddcap/halvade/docs/source/index.rst

 halvade documentation
 =====================

-A MapReduce implementation of the best practices pipelines for both whole genome, exome sequencing data as well as rna-seq data.
-Using well-known tools, Halvade provides reliable variant calling for these three types of data.
+Halvade implements the best-practices pipelines from Broad institute using the MapReduce framework.
+Halvade supports pipelines for WGS and Exome sequencing data as well as RNA-seq data.
+The best-practices pipeline is parallelized using MapReduce where the Map phase performs the read mapping and the Reduce phase takes care of the variant calling with the necessary preprocessnig steps.
+By using other existing tools like BWA, STAR, samtools, picard and GATK we ensure that the variants are reliably called.
+Additionally these tools get frequent updates and Halvade allows simple replacement of the binary file to update the tool.

 Contents: